 Fast forward to recent years.
 I realized if we practiced them in a more engaging way, students would not only know them but I wouldn’t have to stand up there and go over each one again and again.
 I always loved using games in my content areas but never thought to do it for classroom procedures.
 Now I actually look forward to teaching the procedures.
-Not only do they help each part of the day go more smoothly, they help the students within your classroom know what you expect from them.
+Not only do they help each part of the day go more smoothly, but they also help the students within your classroom know what you expect from them.
 Classroom procedures games are the way to go!

 DISCLOSURE: THE AMAZON LINKS PROVIDED WITHIN THIS POST ARE AFFILIATE LINKS.
 WHILE I DO EARN A SMALL COMMISSION BASED ON THE SALES OF THE ITEMS THEY DO NOT COST YOU ANYMORE.

 For the game Headbandz, students place the pile of cards face down.
 One student takes a card and, without looking, places the card to his/her forehead so the other students can see.
 The other students give that student clues to try and get them to guess what is on the card without saying the words on the card.
 Students can act it out or give any clues to help the other student get the answer.
 This is always a lot of fun.

 Game 2: Tic Tac Toe

 For Tic Tac Toe, students can work in partners or groups of four with two people per team.
 Place the cards face down and then one team draws the first card.
 They read it and then say what the procedure is.
 If correct, they place their “X” or “O” on the game board.
 If incorrect, they put the card at the bottom of the pile, and play moves on to the other team.
 Get a fun GIANT Tic Tac Toe here.